oomlout/oomlout_oomp_builder/parts/hardware_screw_countersunk_3_mm_25_mm_pozidrive_head/readme.md

-# Hardware Screw Countersunk 3 Mm 25 Mm Pozidrive Head
+# Hardware Screw Countersunk 3 mm 25 mm Pozidrive Head

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base